Unbiased 4D: Monocular 4D Reconstruction with a Neural Deformation Model: Experimental Results

 \subsection{Quantitative Comparison}

-We compare our method to N-NRSfM~\cite{sidhu2020neural}, DDD~\cite{yu2015direct}, LASR~\cite{yang2021lasr}, and ViSER~\cite{yang2021viser}.
+We compare our method to NR-NeRF~\cite{Tretschk2020}, D-NeRF~\cite{pumarola2020dnerf}, N-NRSfM~\cite{sidhu2020neural}, DDD~\cite{yu2015direct}, LASR~\cite{yang2021lasr}, and ViSER~\cite{yang2021viser}.
+NR-NeRF and D-NeRF are novel view synthesis methods that permit extracting geometry by using marching cubes on their density networks with a threshold.
 N-NRSfM is \ifglsused{nrsfm}{an}{a} \gls{nrsfm} method, which uses an auto-decoder to deform a mean shape based on a learned per-frame latent representation.
 DDD is template-based; it deforms the template to minimize an energy formulation.
 For DDD, we provide the first frame's ground-truth mesh as a template.
 Both LASR and ViSER do not require a template and recover a rigged mesh that is animated over the image sequence.
 Several other 4D reconstruction techniques with source code available online, such as Shimada \textit{et al.}~\cite{shimada2019ismo} or Ngo \textit{et al.}~\cite{Ngo2015}, do not work under our assumptions; so, we do not include them.
-For each related method, we follow the original papers to find the best possible hyper-parameters.
+For each related method, we follow the original papers to set the hyper-parameters.

-The quantitative results on the synthetic sequences are reported in Table~\ref{tab:quan_comparison} and a qualitative comparison is shown in Figure~\ref{fig:qual_comparison}.
+The quantitative results on the synthetic sequences are reported in Table~\ref{tab:quan_comparison} and a qualitative comparison is shown in Fig.~\ref{fig:qual_comparison}.
 Ub4D outperforms the state-of-the-arts both quantitatively and qualitatively.
-We found that prior work struggles with large scale deformations resulting in tracking errors~\cite{yu2015direct}, has a limited resolution~\cite{yang2021lasr},~\cite{yang2021viser}, or only reconstructs the frontal geometry~\cite{sidhu2020neural} while ours accurately captures the large deformations of the entire geometry.
+We found that prior work struggles with large scale deformations resulting in overly noisy results~\cite{pumarola2020dnerf},~\cite{Tretschk2020}, experiences tracking errors~\cite{yu2015direct}, has a limited resolution~\cite{yang2021lasr},~\cite{yang2021viser}, or only reconstructs the visible geometry~\cite{sidhu2020neural} while ours accurately captures the large deformations of the entire geometry.
 Also note that although we rigidly align the results for other methods with the ground truth, our method still achieves the most accurate results.
-For completeness, we also report our results after ICP, which is even more accurate.
+For completeness, we also report our results after ICP.